ZINZINBIN/PIC-plasma-simulation/README.md

 # PIC code for plasma simulation
 ## Introduction
 <p>
 This is a github repository of python code for 1D Two-stream instability based on PIC method.
-The baseline code I referred is from Philip Mocz.
+The baseline code referred is from Philip Mocz.
 See the <a href = "https://github.com/pmocz/pic-python">github link</a> for original code of Philip Mocz.
 </p>

 ## Example